 “Bignamini and the orchestra gave a deftly crafted, beautifully executed performance of Tchaikovsky’s Capriccio italien before closing the program by enveloping the audience in the enormous, thrilling, visceral sounds of Respighi’s vivid tone poem The Pines of Rome.
 Conductor and players moved from a sensitive, supportive performance of the Dvorak to compelling, poignant music-making and deft ensemble work in the Tchaikovsky, and a wonderfully evocative performance of Respighi.
 Bignamini led the players through a colorful, artfully shaped performance of Pines of Rome ….”

 San Diego Union Tribune

 “Conductor Jader Bignamini was a fine technician, keeping rhythms crisp and the ensemble coordinated.
 He is one of those stiff-backed conductors who let their arms and face do all the work; the sensitivity and excitement with which the orchestra responded illustrated the communication and cooperation he elicited from the musicians.
 Indeed, there was a fine sense of rubato in many places that added a rhythmic expressivity ….”

 “Jader Bignamini, making his debut in the Met pit, conducts a sweeping and dramatic reading of the score.”

-Jader Bignamini is the newly appointed Music Director Designate of the Detroit Symphony, officially taking up his post as Music Director in the 2021-22 season, which includes a tour to Florida in January 2022.
+Jader Bignamini is Music Director of the Detroit Symphony.
+He leads his first full season of concerts in the 2021-22 season, which includes a tour to Florida in January 2022.
 Jader continues as Resident Conductor of the Orchestra Sinfonica la Verdi, following his appointment as Assistant Conductor in 2010 by Riccardo Chailly.